piyush3589/Enterprise-Knowledge-assistant/README.md

 > Ask questions about industrial equipment in plain English.
 Get precise, cited answers from technical documentation — instantly.

-A **multi-agent RAG system** built for industrial IoT environments.
+A **RAG pipeline with LLM routing** built for industrial IoT environments.
 Three specialized AI agents work in sequence: a router classifies your query, a retriever finds the most relevant documents using hybrid search, and an answer agent synthesises a structured response with sources and confidence scores.

 ---